senatoredu/eksbpplaceholder/index.md

 * KubeCon Europe 2019 Session - [Ready?
 A Deep Dive into Pod Readiness Gates for Service Health](https://www.youtube.com/watch?v=Vw9GmSeomFg)
 * Book - [Kubernetes in Action](https://www.amazon.com/Kubernetes-Action-Marko-Luksa/dp/1617293725/)
 * AWS Blog - [How to rapidly scale your application with ALB on EKS (without losing traffic)](https://aws.amazon.com/blogs/containers/how-to-rapidly-scale-your-application-with-alb-on-eks-without-losing-traffic/)

-!!!
-Pod Deletion

-Just like Pod creation, it is imperative to understand what is the sequence of events during Pod deletion.
-Let’ s talk about the sequence of events.

-1. A Pod deletion request is sent to the Kubernetes API server (i.e. by a `kubectl` command, or Deployment update, or scaling action).
-2. Kubernetes API server https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination, which is 30 seconds by default, by setting the [deletionTimestamp](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#foreground-deletion) field in the Pod object.
-(Grace period can be configured in Pod spec through `terminationGracePeriodSeconds`)
-3. The `kubelet` process running on the node receives the update (via watch) on the Pod object and sends a [SIGTERM](https://en.wikipedia.org/wiki/Signal_(IPC)#SIGTERM) signal to process identifier 1 (PID 1) inside each container in that Pod.
-It then watches the `terminationGracePeriodSeconds`.
-4. The [EndpointSlice Controller](https://kubernetes.io/docs/concepts/overview/components/#kube-controller-manager) also receives the update (via `watch`) from Step 2 and sets the endpoint condition to “terminating”  in the [EndpointSlice](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#conditions) object (list of Pod IPs) of the respective Kubernetes Service.
-5. [kube-proxy](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy) process on each node receives the update (via `watch`) on the EndpointSlice object then [iptables](https://en.wikipedia.org/wiki/Iptables) rules on each node get updated by the kube-proxy to stop forwarding clients requests to the Pod.
-6. When the `terminationGracePeriodSeconds` expires then the `kubelet` sends  [SIGKILL](https://en.wikipedia.org/wiki/Signal_(IPC)#SIGKILL)  signal to the parent process of each container in the Pod and forcibly terminates them.
-7. [TheEndpointSlice Controller](https://kubernetes.io/docs/concepts/overview/components/#kube-controller-manager) removes the endpoint from the [EndpointSlice](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#conditions) object.
-8. API server deletes the Pod object.